Civil, Commercial & Workplace Mediation — Frequently Asked Questions

 Is civil mediation legally binding in the UK?

 Agreements reached through civil mediation are not automatically legally binding, but they become enforceable once recorded in writing and signed by both parties.
 Solicitors can convert a settlement into a binding contract or, where court proceedings exist, request approval as a consent order.
 This approach aligns with the Civil Procedure Rules Part 36 settlement framework, ensuring clarity and enforceability.
 Because mediation outcomes are voluntary, participants maintain control until they formalise terms.
-At Echelon Resolution & Investigation Services, our mediators guide parties on recording agreements precisely so solicitors can finalise documents quickly and confidently, preventing later misunderstandings or enforcement issues.
+At Echelon Dispute Resolution, our mediators guide parties on recording agreements precisely so solicitors can finalise documents quickly and confidently, preventing later misunderstandings or enforcement issues.
 See how settlements are formalised →

 Are courts encouraging mediation before starting a claim?

 Yes.
 Under the Civil Procedure Rules’ Pre-Action Conduct and Protocols, parties must consider appropriate Alternative Dispute Resolution (ADR) such as mediation before filing a claim.
 Failing to do so can lead to cost penalties or case-management sanctions.
 Following the Court of Appeal decision in Churchill v Merthyr Tydfil CBC (2023), judges may now order non-court resolution where proportionate.
 As of 2025, HMCTS actively promotes mediation across small-claims and fast-track cases to reduce backlog and costs.
-Using an accredited UK mediator such as Echelon Resolution & Investigation Services demonstrates compliance, reasonableness, and commitment to early settlement.
+Using an accredited UK mediator such as Echelon Dispute Resolution demonstrates compliance, reasonableness, and commitment to early settlement.
 Read more about Pre-Action Mediation →

 Is mediation confidential and “without prejudice”?

 Yes.
 Civil mediation in England and Wales operates under strict confidentiality and “without prejudice” privilege.
 This means nothing said or disclosed during sessions can later be used in court, encouraging frank and problem-solving dialogue.
 Exceptions exist only for legal obligations such as safeguarding or criminal admissions.
 Confidentiality applies equally to in-person and online mediations.
 The mediator’s notes remain private, and only a mutually agreed outcome statement is shared.
-Echelon Resolution & Investigation Services upholds full GDPR and Data Protection Act 2018 compliance, ensuring sensitive information is managed on a need-to-know basis throughout the process.
+Echelon Dispute Resolution upholds full GDPR and Data Protection Act 2018 compliance, ensuring sensitive information is managed on a need-to-know basis throughout the process.
 Explore how confidentiality protects you →

 What’s the success rate of civil and commercial mediation in England and Wales?

 According to the latest CEDR audit (2023), around 92% of civil and commercial mediations in England and Wales reach full or partial settlement—an exceptional success rate compared with litigation.
 This reflects the skill of trained UK mediators and the flexibility of the process.
 Because mediation is voluntary and confidential, parties are motivated to find mutually acceptable solutions rather than “win or lose”.
-Echelon Resolution & Investigation Services reports similar success levels across online and on-site sessions, helping clients avoid prolonged court proceedings and reduce legal spend by tens of thousands of pounds.
+Echelon Dispute Resolution reports similar success levels across online and on-site sessions, helping clients avoid prolonged court proceedings and reduce legal spend by tens of thousands of pounds.

 How long does a civil mediation take and where does it happen?

 Most civil mediations conclude within a half-day (3–4 hours) or full-day (6–8 hours) session, depending on dispute complexity.
 Shorter pre-session preparation helps keep costs predictable.
 Sessions are held either online via secure Zoom platforms or on-site at neutral venues across England and Wales.
 The flexibility allows national coverage without travel delays.
-Echelon Resolution & Investigation Services typically provides draft agreements the same day, ensuring swift closure.
+Echelon Dispute Resolution typically provides draft agreements the same day, ensuring swift closure.
 Mediation can be arranged within 7–10 days of instruction—considerably faster than any court timetable.
 Book a Civil Mediation →

 What if the other side refuses civil mediation?

 If another party declines mediation, you can still make a formal offer through a “Without Prejudice Save as to Costs” letter or via the HMCTS Online Civil Money Claims service.
 Doing so demonstrates reasonable conduct under the Pre-Action Protocols.
 Courts may later adjust costs if a party unreasonably refused mediation.
-Echelon Resolution & Investigation Services advises clients to document the invitation and response carefully.
+Echelon Dispute Resolution advises clients to document the invitation and response carefully.
 Even if mediation is refused initially, renewed offers often lead to settlement once proceedings begin.
 Proposing mediation early strengthens your position and signals commitment to efficient dispute resolution.
 Find out how to propose mediation →

 Do I need a solicitor at civil mediation?

 A solicitor’s attendance is not mandatory but can be valuable for advice and drafting settlement terms.
 Many clients attend directly with the mediator’s guidance.
 The essential requirement is that each party brings someone with full authority to settle.
 Solicitors may join remotely during final agreement discussions.
-Echelon Resolution & Investigation Services welcomes both represented and self-represented participants, ensuring an even, fair process that remains cost-effective.
+Echelon Dispute Resolution welcomes both represented and self-represented participants, ensuring an even, fair process that remains cost-effective.
 Having legal input before or after the session helps confirm enforceability without undermining the collaborative environment mediation relies upon. <a href=”/civil-mediation/”>See how representation works →

 What should I prepare for civil mediation?

 Effective preparation helps mediation succeed.
 Gather relevant documents (contracts, invoices, correspondence), note your objectives, and decide realistic settlement ranges.
 Brief position statements—typically 1–2 pages—can clarify key points for the mediator and opposing party.
 Consider emotional and practical interests as well as legal rights; many settlements succeed through flexibility rather than entitlement.
-Echelon Resolution & Investigation Services provides structured pre-mediation checklists so clients arrive ready to focus on outcomes.
+Echelon Dispute Resolution provides structured pre-mediation checklists so clients arrive ready to focus on outcomes.
 As of 2025, well-prepared participants achieve settlement 25–30% faster according to CEDR data.
 Download our Preparation Checklist →

 Commercial Mediation FAQs (Businesses)